Month: April 2014

 Seoul And Its “Tourists”

-Image source: Movieposter.com “Madame Butterfly” I have very little respect for Puccini, simply because of this opera.
+“Madame Butterfly” (Image source: Movieposter.com) I have very little respect for Puccini, simply because of this opera.
 My friend once met a marijuana-selling Frenchman in Seoul who said: I want to stay here forever.
-In France I would never, ever get laid, but here, girls are hitting on me just because I am French” He seemed to be under the impression that yellow cabs still exist.
-I would like to tell him “Hey, dung attracts flies!“.
+In France I would never, ever get laid, but here, girls are hitting on me just because I am French.
 Being a foreigner means many things in Korea.
 You’re “different”.
-This “being foreign” status entitles you to many advantages as well as prejudices (It’s really up to you to choose which to focus on).
-For instance, it you are a Caucasian-looking woman, men will assume you are slutty.
+This “being foreign” status entitles you to many advantages as well as prejudices.
+For instance, it you are a Caucasian-looking woman, men will assume you are readily available for sex.
 But on the other hand, if you are a Caucasian-looking man, your mother-in-law-to-be won’t grill you with “What do your parents do?
 “Where is your hometown?”
 “Do you own an apartment in your name?”
 “How much do you make?”, like she would a Korean son-in-law-to-be.
-Korea attracts a very wide array …
+Korea attracts a very wide array of migrants.
+There are the English teachers.
+The businesspeople.
+The Korean Studies students.
+Or, those passing by, on exchange student programs, on a Korean government (NIIED) scholarship, on an …

 “Samsung Aptitude Test Center for New Recruits” Image source: Etoday News Yes, you read that right.
 A Moral Dilemma.
 And no, I’m not talking about political choice or anything fancy like that.
 Last year, approximately 100,000 graduates applied to take the SSAT, Samsung Aptitude Test.
 What?
 There’s a standardized exam to work for a private company?
 Just for a managerial job?
 And they rent entire school buildings for it?
 And people pay up to 200,000 KRW (approx. 200$ for online crash courses?
 And universities bring in private tutors and provide weeks or months-long courses to prep graduates?
 Well, actually, this may not have the shock value I was hoping for, since you already know I’m writing about South Korea.
 But anyway.
 Despite the booming economy in East Asia (as compared to the US and Western Europe anyway), it’s becoming tougher and tougher to find a job in South Korea, especially if you’re leaving university with only a Bachelor’s degree.
 What?
 Isn’t that what BA graduates do, go work in companies, just precisely because they didn’t want …